 This brochure provides a detailed guide for citizens planning a recreational fire on their property.

 Fire Prevention Checklist

-This checklist, created by the U.S. Consumer Product Safety Commission, promotes the safe usage of electricity-based household equipment, as well as aiding residents in the creation of their own fire safety plans.
+This checklist, created by the Ohio Department of Commerce, promotes the safe usage of electricity-based household equipment, as well as aiding residents in the creation of their own fire safety plans.